Part-time farmer

 The love of sheep and animal husbandry is the motivation for many

-fact, if you don't genuinely like sheep, there's a lot easier
+fact, if you don't genuinely like sheep, there are easier

 ways to make money or spend your leisure time.